ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The Weird Parts of JavaScript: Strange Behaviors Explained - <a href="https://medium.com/@letscodefuture/the-weird-parts-of-javascript-strange-behaviors-explained-53d56b79ac91" target="_blank" rel="noopener noreferrer">link</a></h3>
+Have you ever seen code like this? - <a href="https://medium.com/@mmvergara/have-you-ever-seen-code-like-this-bb2f5ca86da9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Let's Code Future`**
+✍️ **posted by `Mark Matthew Vergara`**

-<blockquote>Hey there, I’m Sachin! 🚀 JavaScript is an incredibly powerful and flexible language, but it also has some strange quirks that can confuse…</blockquote>
+<blockquote>That’s an IIFE, or Immediately Invoked Function Expression.
+It’s a function that runs as soon as it’s defined.
+They’re a great way to…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>